Our landscaping includes:

 Our maintenance team look after hedges by:

-• cutting to ensure there’s no obstruction or overhangs on roads and pavements
+- cutting to make sure there’s no obstruction or overhangs on roads and pavements

 Shrubs